yueyang0115/flask-app-GCP-deploy/README.md

 To deploy this app on GCP and set up continuous deployment, you can follow these steps:

 ### Set up a project
-Go to Google Cloud Platform and create a new project.
-Change your current project to this new project and activate the Cloud Shell.
+Create a new project on GCP, change your current project to it and activate Cloud Shell.
 Create ssh-keys and upload it to Github.
 ```
 ssh-keygen -t rsa
 ```
-Create a new repo and clone this repo to your local and cd into it.
+Create a new repo on github, clone it to GCP local and cd into it.
 Create all needed files, including **app.yaml, Makefile, requirementss.txt, main.py**.
 The app.yaml is part of the IaC (Infrastructure as Code) and configures the PaaS environment for Google App Engine.

 ### Run this app locally
 Create a virtual environment and activate it.